Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/Task-18-Configure LAMP server/README.md

 ## Expected Result

 After completing all steps, when you click the "App" button on the top bar, you should see:
-**"App is able to connect to the database using user kodekloud_rin"**
+**"App is able to connect to the database using user kodekloud_gem"**

 This confirms that:
-- Apache is serving PHP on port 3000 on all app servers
+- Apache is serving PHP on port 8089 on all app servers
 - Load balancer is correctly routing traffic
 - MariaDB is configured and accessible
 - Database user has proper permissions